VODGroup/AccessibilityDocumentation/Sources/AccessibilityDocumentation/Documentation.docc/Articles/1. Basic/Navigation.md

 @Comment {
     // TODO: Add escape gesture video
-    // Do Switch control and voice control have support for this gesture?
+    // Do Switch Control and Voice Control have support for this gesture?
 Can't find it for Switch Control
     // TODO: Check https://developer.apple.com/library/archive/featuredarticles/ViewControllerPGforiPhoneOS/SupportingAccessibility.html
 }